deanna-miller/test-mirroring/Readme.md

 * 1.1.5 -- Correct spelling of "Resereve" in the Reinsurance views
 * 1.1.6 -- Make Policy Summary to Status changes of dim/meas due to move of reportpd to derived query.
 Add 2 inforce measures to Transaction_Template.Premium
 * 1.1.7 -- Change report period dimension to include raw.
 Replace experience joins to use report period raw instead of reportpd.
 Add the report_period dimension to experience summary.
 Remove scoping errors since upgrade.
+* 1.1.8 -- Updated fields in the Policy Summary Template and in the Policy Status to include value_format: "#,##0.00" and also to add labels and view labels.